Support for Partners

 Research has shown that one of the critical risk factors for women developing postpartum depression is a lack of support.
 Women are more likely to improve their symptoms and recover from postpartum depression if they have stability and support at home.

-In most cases, the responsibility for providing this support and stability falls to their partner.
+In most cases, their partner is responsible for providing this support and stability.
 This is why, in addition to education about postpartum depression, a partner’s support can greatly determine how a woman’s condition will improve.

 Seeking Your Own Support

-While offering support is vital to a woman’s recovery from postpartum depression, it can be a challenge for partners to remain supportive if they too are struggling.
-It is important for partners to seek their own support if needed.
+While offering support is vital to a woman’s recovery from postpartum depression, it can be challenging for partners to remain supportive if they are also struggling.
+Partners need to seek their own support if needed.

-Reaching out to loved ones is a great way to build a stronger support network for both the couple.
-This may include asking friends and other family members for help with child care, attending appointments, household tasks or any other area where help is needed.
+Reaching out to loved ones is a great way to build a stronger support network for both couples.
+This may include asking friends and other family members for help with child care, attending appointments, household tasks, or any other area where help is needed.

-Additionally, husbands and partners may find that they need to seek their own support from a mental health professional.
+Also, husbands and partners may need to seek their own support from a mental health professional.
 This could be counseling or therapy to help them manage their feelings and stress.

 Postpartum depression support groups and online forums are also available specifically for partners of those with PPD.
 These groups allow loved ones to share their own stories and provide each other with encouragement and understanding.
 Support groups help husbands and partners express emotions they may not otherwise feel they can share.